alyssaqle/alyssaqle/README.md

 ---

 ## 💼 Experience

+- **Data Science Intern @ RunBuggy**
+  Explored repo yard performance using clustering & classification; built dashboards to support operational decision-making.

+- **Technical Manager @ Develop for Good**
+  Led a cross-functional team in creating a new website for an education non-profit.
+Improved donor experience by streamlining the donation flow, highlighted impact stories, and documented analytics requirements for future tracking.

   - **Research Assistant (Data Scraping & Cleaning) @ Economics Lab (UCSD)**
   Collected and cleaned datasets, performed web scraping, and prepared research data for economic analysis.

+---
+## 💼 Project
 - **Data Science Project – Longitudinal Mental Health Study**
   Applied **SVM and Random Forest** models to predict adult mental health outcomes from childhood support indicators; achieved 62–80% accuracy with recall-focused tuning.
 Used **PCA and feature analysis** to uncover patterns and presented findings with social and behavioral context.

-- **Technical Manager @ Develop for Good**
-  Led a cross-functional team in creating a new website for an education non-profit.
-Improved donor experience by streamlining the donation flow, highlighted impact stories, and documented analytics requirements for future tracking.

-- **Data Science Intern @ RunBuggy**
-  Explored repo yard performance using clustering & classification; built dashboards to support operational decision-making.

-- **Board Member @ SASE UCSD**
-  Coordinated mentorship and professional events for 100+ members, focusing on engagement and growth.

----

 ✨ Always curious, always learning — especially about how **analytics and machine learning can power smarter decisions**!